20squares/credible-commitments/credible-commitments/README.md

 ### Prisoner's dilemma with extortion

 Afterwards, we generalized the situation further into a game where the commitment device is turned into an *extortion device*.
-The game works as usual prisoner's dilemma with commitment, with the difference that now **Alice**, in order to play **Cooperate** which would result into a better outcome for **Bob**, also requires the payment of a bribe.
+The game works as the  prisoner's dilemma with commitment, with the difference that now **Alice**, in order to play **Cooperate** which would result into a better outcome for **Bob**, also requires the payment of a bribe.
 So **Bob** must now choose between cooperating and being extorted, or defecting.
 As before, we combine the extortion game with a traditional prisoner's dilemma game using branching.
 Here, we expect that the Nash equilibrium consists in **Alice** choosing to use the extortion device, and **Bob** paying the bribe up to some value, beyond which choosing to play `Defect` results into a profitable deviation.

 ### Prisoner's dilemma with a coordinator

 To conclude our iterations over prisoner's dilemma, we implemented a version with **Coordinator**.
 This game is like in the previous point, with the difference that the roles of **Alice** and **Bob** are not anymore fixed in advance.
-There is a third player, called **Coordinator**, that decides which player between **Alice** and **Bob** gets to use the commitment device.
+There is a third player, called **Coordinator**, who decides which player between **Alice** and **Bob** gets to use the commitment device.
 Both players can pay **Coordinator** a bribe in order to get picked for this task.
 Coordinator just wants to maximize the amount of money it receives.
 As being able to set the commitment device results in a strategic advantage (the player committing gets the power to extort money from the other one), we expect that the best strategy for both **Alice** and **Bob** consists in trying to outbid each other (frontrunning).

-These simple games model quite well the stages through which one goes from vanilla non-cooperative games to full flagged MEV: The presence of a commitment device first results in a more positive outcome, as it makes Nash equilibrium and Paretian optimum coincide.
+These simple games model quite well the stages through which one goes from vanilla non-cooperative games to full flagged MEV: The presence of a commitment device first results in a more positive outcome, as it makes Nash equilibrium and the social welfare optimum coincide.
 Afterwards, the commitment device can be weaponized into an exploitative device.
-Finally, in the last game, we see how in the presence of **Coordinator** familiar MEV strategies such as *frontrunning* arise naturally.
-So, paradoxically we are back to square one, as the game turns yet again into a non-cooperative one.
+Finally, in the last game, we see how in the presence of the **Coordinator** familiar MEV strategies such as *frontrunning* arise naturally.
+So, paradoxically we are back to square one, as the last games produces outcomes for the players akin to the ones they began with.

 ## The AMM game